nerdbude/nixvim/README.md

 <h1 align="center">NixVim Config</h1>
 <p align="center">NeoVim with the reproducibility of NixOS and the configurability of Vim</p>
-<p align"center">This config is just at the beginning.
+<p align="center">This config is just at the beginning.
 I will add mor features soon.</p>

 ## Imports